cmu-sei/redemption/doc/test.md

 ###### State C: satisfactory=true, verdict=false, is-false-positive=true

-The alert is a false positive, and Redemption recognized this and provided no repair.
+The alert is a false positive, and Redemption correctly recognized this and provided no repair.

 Implies repairable=false, patch=empty